Oghma-Infinium/Twisted-Skyrim/Performance Guide.md

 **Launch your game after these 2 steps to see if performance is satisfactory before continuing.** See [Disabling ENB OPTIONAL](#Disabling-ENB-OPTIONAL)

 ### Disabling ENB *OPTIONAL*
+**This list heavily relies on ENB features for certain effects, it is NOT recommended to disable it completely.**
 1. Navigate to the `Stock Game` folder.
 Mine is here: `E:\Twisted Skyrim\Stock Game`
 2. Change `d3d11.dll` to `d3d11.dll.bak` **This will need to be done every update**